renitanaz/renitanaz/README.md

 -  Aquired skills : **Quality, accuracy , 🧐 eye for details**

 ## Working on
-* 🔭 I’m currently working on building  dashboards in different domains, upgrading to cloud technologies.
+* 🔭 Upgrading to cloud technologies, ETL tools
-* 🧠  I'm currently also learning Predictive Analytics, Domain knowledge - Finance, Marketing, Banking
+* 🧠  I'm currently also refreshing Automation frameworks

 ##
 * 💬  You can contact me at [renita.naz@gmail.com](mailto:renita.naz@gmail.com)
-* 🤝  I'm open to collaborating on helping the fellow data newbie and build data communities
+* 🤝  I'm open to collaborating with anything related to Software Quality and Data Quality.

 * ⚡  Pssst....
 Other than data, I love travelling, crafting, soaping, running, Trill rides